nh0627/CodingTest/JavaScript/FunctionalProgramming/PureFunction.md

 ## Can everything be pure?

 > Just pure functions which are just functions.
 It doesn't do anything because *a program cannot exist without side effects*.
-We can't havewWeb sites with just pure functions.
+We can't have Web sites with just pure functions.
 However, the goal is to minimize side effects and to organize code in a way so that we isolate these side effects.

+## Benefits of pure functions
+* They're easier to reason about and debug because they don't depend on mutable state.
+* The return value can be cached or "memoized" to avoid recomputing it in the future.
+* They're easier to test because there are no dependencies (such as logging, Ajax, database, etc.) that need to be mocked.

 ## Perfect Function💥💥
 * Should do one task only
 * Return statement
 * Pure